Spring Dandelion Greens to Balance Kapha

 Dandelion Greens Recipe

 Dandelion greens are readily available in grocery stores and farmers markets.
 But, tenacious as they are, dandelions grow pretty much anywhere and can be easily harvested.
 The ideal time to pick the tender greens is in the early spring, just before the plant flowers.
 However, when harvesting, be sure to pick the greens from places that are sure to be free from contaminants.

 - 2 pinches cumin seeds

 Heat the oil in a small saucepan.
 Add the salt and spices, using your hands to measure so that you can infuse love and prana into your meal.
 Let the spices simmer until their aroma fills the air.
 Stir in all of the greens, then add a small amount of water to just cover the bottom of the pan.
 Cover and simmer for 5–7 minutes until the color changes and the greens are soft.

 Pair the greens with foods that nourish and build tissues like whole grains and sweet root vegetables.
 This way the body will stay strong and grounded as it cleanses.
 For a complete and balanced meal, I also like to include a legume like split mung or adzuki.

 Consume dandelion greens in moderation, perhaps 1–3 times weekly during the seasonal transition.
-If taken in excess, the bitter taste and cooling effect of the greens will increase vata dosha and lead to further imbalance.
+If taken in excess, the bitter taste and cooling effect of the greens will increase vata dosha.